 Trailering your boat is no easy task!
 It’s incredible how many things can go wrong if you haven’t given your full attention to the job at hand.
-Here are 6 tips for trailering your boat to keep in mind whenever you put your hitch on the ball.
+Here are 6 tips for trailering your boat.

 - Don’t rush.
 Fully load your vessel hours before a trip to ease the pressure of getting an early start.
 Racing to catch a prime tide is a classic scenario that leads to problems down the road… literally.

 - Ease your trailer into motion.
 Whether pulling out of the driveway or accelerating when the light turns green, take your time to build momentum and accelerate slowly.